 The Internet didn’t exist, but now we have a lot of options online.
 We also know about a lot of opportunities for training in person.

-Even when I thought about going to a photography school, it was never about earning a photography degree.
-It's education that's important.
+Even when I thought about attending a photography school, it was never about earning a degree.
+It’s education that’s important.

 People who hire you want to see a portfolio, not a degree proving your photography training.